capabletechteam/oscTranslate/README.md

 Tested on SQ5, no other surfaces as of yet.

 ### Expansion of commands
-Will be expanding the range of avaliable commands soon.
+Will be expanding the range of available commands soon.